shababhsiddique/shababchat/README.md

         php artisan migrate:fresh

-   if you already have database and want to overwrite)
+   if you already have database and want to overwrite kd)